 Donker Farm is a great place to see farm animals.
 There are sheep, chickens and geese.
-The sheep are free to graze in the field and interact with you, but please do not enter the barn yard to engage them or approach the farmhouse, which is private property.
+The sheep are free to graze in the field and interact with you, but please do not enter the barnyard to engage them or approach the farmhouse, which is private property.

-From the parking area you walk down a corridor past the barnyard and enter the rest of the property through a stile.
-The path continues down the field under the power lines.
-Follow the path into the woods, through a livestock gate.
-The main Blue Triangle path heads North to Cook's Brook and Moreland Green Drive or you can head West to Donker Farm North.
+From the parking area on Tory Fort Lane, walk down the corridor past the barnyard and enter the animal enclosure through a stile.
+The path continues down the field under the power lines and enters the woods.
+You exit the animal enclosure as you go through a livestock gate.
+The main Blue Triangle path heads North to Moreland Green Drive and Cook's Brook.
+The trail now continues as you cross Moreland Green Drive and continue up hill through Cook's Brook.
+This is a dramatic new property which connects Donker Farm to KinneyWoods to the North.

-A highlight of the property is Thinking Rock.
-Take the loop trail heading East up the hill to the Rock.
-In Summer, the view of the rock in a sea of ferns is inspiring.
-With the addition of Donker Farm North, the field under the power line with all of its wildflowers, is now available to explore.
-There is a also a cart path from the Power Lines, that takes you through the woods to Tory Fort Lane.
+One highlight of the property is Thinking Rock.
+Take the Thinking Rock Loop trail heading East up the hill to the "Rock".
+In Summer, the view of the "Rock" in a sea of ferns is inspiring.
+Another highlight is the wide variety of wildflowers found in the field under the power lines.
+To get there take the Yellow Triangle path that connects Caton Road to the Blue Triangle path.

-Donker Farm, Donker Farm North and Cook's Brook Worcester, MA
+Donker Farm and Cook's Brook Worcester , MA